jayalane/go-counter/README.md

 *Adivce for starting out*

-If you integrate, please let me or them know of your experience and any suggestions for improvement.
+If you integrate, please let me know of your experience and any suggestions for improvement.

 The current API can best be seen in the _test files probably.

 One thing to be aware of is that calling counter_init() will start up a go routine or 2 to manage per minute processing.
-There will be an API to kill them if you are doing odd stuff but normally they will for your process life.

 *Requirements*